 So, the key is to play the middle ground – go for a mix of high quality and medium quality links and you will see a steady rise in your domain authority and rankings.
 Those search engine crawlers are extremely savvy.
 Have a steady link building strategy in place and over time you will see fantastic SEO results.

 Quick Backlink Tips

 - DON’T search “buy links” and then… you know… buy links.
 Just don’t do it!
-Many of these “buy backlinks” offers dabble in black hat backlinking strategies that aren’t approved by Google.
-These backlinks won’t be natural and you will be penalised.
+Many of these offers are guaranteed to come with black hat backlinking strategies which can result in severe penalties to your site and search appearance if Google finds out (and they will).
 If you need to engage an external company for link building then go to a trusted digital marketing agency with positive testimonials and solid case studies.
 If you want trustworthy links, you need to pick someone trustworthy to build them!
 (View Living Online’s case studies here)